PCMDI/CMEC/README.md

 ## Coordinated Model Evaluation Capabilities

-This repo is used for hosting the http://pcmdi.github.io/CMEC web site.
+This repo is used for hosting the http://pcmdi.github.io/CMEC website.

 It is a Jekyll generated website.
 * [site](https://jekyllrb.com)